nicolasnascimento/SwiftAirtable/README.md

 ## Soucery

-Optionally you can use Sourcery (https://github.com/krzysztofzablocki/Sourcery) to automatically generate the AirtableObject protocol implementation
+An stencil file is provided in the repo that allows you use Sourcery (https://github.com/krzysztofzablocki/Sourcery) for code generation

 ## License